jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 This post aims to cover all the major topics that C programmers need to know before they start writing C++ programs.
-I kept this post as short and concise as possible to enable people to use this as a quick reference to jump into C++.
-This post assumes that you have prior knowledge of both C and object oriented programming concepts.
+I kept this post as short and concise as possible to enable people to use this as a quick reference to quickly jump into C++.
+This post assumes that you have prior knowledge of both C and object oriented-programming concepts.
+Each topic is quickly covered in a code snippet and some additional explanation is provided if necessary.

 ## Input/Output

-Input and output in C++ is pretty easy, you just use "cout" and "cin".
-When printing with "cout", you separate what your printing with "<<", the "endl" at the end prints a new line.
+Input and output in C++ is easy, you use "cout" and "cin".
+When printing with "cout", you separate what your printing with "<<"; "endl" prints a new line.

 ```c++
 using namespace std;                        //namespaces talked about below